Ferries from

 Dodecanese Islands

-Ferries from Dodecanese Islands to Athens are available with 2 operators.
 There are 15 ferry routes.
-Ferries from Leros to Athens (Piraeus) and Rhodes to Athens (Piraeus) are popular ferry trips from Dodecanese Islands to Athens.
+Ferries from Kos to Athens (Piraeus) and Patmos to Athens (Piraeus) are popular ferry trips from Dodecanese Islands to Athens.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-How long is the ferry from Dodecanese Islands to Athens
+How long is the ferry from Dodecanese Islands to Athens?

 What is the fastest ferry from Dodecanese Islands to Athens?